anthonymartinovic/express-mail-app/README.md

 # BUILD & DEPLOYMENT (localhost)

+PLEASE NOTE:
-PLEASE NOTE: This application was built for testing purposes only.
+- This application was built for testing purposes only.
 If you are using a sandbox domain from Mailgun, you will have to authorise each recipient in your Mailgun account for them to be able to receive emails.
+- Installation of Node.js is required for this project.

 1. ESP Signup
 - Sign up for both services (Mailgun & SendGrid) and create API keys for each service.
 You will also need a domain name for the Mailgun API (Mailgun provides a sandbox domain for testing purposes, which is enough for this project).